 The Long Farewell

 Ostensibly the story of the strained relationship between a divorced translator and her teenaged son, who would rather live with his father in Siberia.
-A delicate, heart-breaking portrait of loneliness and unrequited longing.

 The Long Farewell’s “almost unbearable tension is explored in a series of fluid, inventive sequences, which … show Muratova [to be] streets ahead of her male contemporaries” (Ian Christie).

 Completed in 1971 and promptly shelved by censors for sixteen years, Muratova’s important early feature, scripted by prominent feminist Natalya Ryazantseva, was deemed too aesthetic, personal and elitist by Soviet authorities and got her disqualified from directing at Odessa Film Studio.
 Heralded as a lost masterpiece when finally released in 1987, this simple tale of maternal jealousy and filial rebellion is transformed by Muratova into a thrillingly odd drama full of visual sophistication, exquisite camerawork, and quietly stunning piano score by Oleg Karavaichuk.

 With thanks to the Dovzhenko Centre and Institut français for their support.
-Special thanks to Close-Up Film Centre
+Special thanks to Close-Up Film Centre.

 In partnership with Dovzhenko Centre, Sonic Cinema, Another Gaze, and Kino Klassika.